RodoDenDr0n/simple_notebook/README.md

 ### Note()
 Class Note is witten to represent the Note object and has such methods as:
 - ```__init__(self, memo, creation_date, tags)``` which is responsible for creating class Note
-- ```match(self, search_filter)``` which is responsible for checking searched phrase matches note memo or tags, if match is found returns True, else False class
+- ```match(self, search_filter)``` which is responsible for checking searched phrase matches note memo or tags, if match is found returns True, else False
 ### Menu()
 Class Menu is witten to represent the Menu object.
 This function has the static method that is responsible for navigating the menu and getting user's commands
 ```python